-It will also involve major efforts to adapt all the systems and procedures to the new requirements.
+GDPR (General Data Protection Regulation) brings revolutionary changes in IT systems.
+It also involves major efforts to adapt all the systems and procedures to the new requirements.
 This opens up great opportunities for those who deliver services and products in the field of information security.
 It is no exaggeration to compare the scope of work with the Y2K adaptation.

 Unlinkability, transparency and influence